Nikkyolamy/LITA--HR-Data/README.md

 # LITA-HR DATA

-This is where I documented my projects and classes while learning data analysis with The Incubator Hub, through LITA
+The documentation of the Class HR data analysis, while learning data analysis with The Incubator Hub, through LITA

  [DATA VISUALIZATIONS](#data-visualization)

- tools used
+ ## PROJECT OVERVIEW
+ This  project explored HR data to ....

+## DATA SOURCES
+The data was gotten from HR data excel file

+ ## PROJECT OBJECTIVES
+ ....ask chat gpt.

+ ## TOOLS USED
+power Bi tool was used for data building intercative visuals.

 ---
 ### Project Title: E commerce Sales Analysis
 this data analysis project aims to generate insight into the sales